Ross Jones (rugby league): Matakana Rugby Club & Rodney (1937)

 With the championship concluded the Rodney selector, Mr. E. Roy Becroft chose Jones in the forwards for their match against Otamatea on 3 July.
 Rodney were disappointing and lost 16 points to 0.
 Jones then returned to his Matakana side and played in their 16–14 win over Wellsford in the first round of the Farmers' Trading Company's competition.
 Jones was in the Matakana side which then won in round two over Warkworth 5 points to 0 on 31 July.
 He also played in their 6–3 win against Port Albert on 7 August.
 Following the game Jones was named in the Rodney side to play Whangarei on 14 August for the Harding Shield.
 However a day before the game which was to be played at Kensington Park in Whangārei, the Rodney Union notified Whangārei that they would be unable to get a team together to make the trip and they defaulted the match.
 Jones' final game of the season was for Matakana in an E.L.
 Smith Challenge Cup game against holders Port Albert at the Port Albert Domain on 28 August.
 Port Albert won 9 to 6 with Jones scoring one of Matakana's two tries.
 At the conclusion of the sporting season the Ōmaha hockey boys team held a dance at the Whangateau Hall on 11 September.
 It was reported that "a novelty dance was won by Miss Eileen Meiklejohn and Mr Ross Jones".

 Cricket

 Matakana Cricket Club (1936/37)

 With the rugby season finished Jones joined the Matakana Cricket Club which played in the Rodney Cricket Association.
-On 7 November against Ōmaha he scored 7 and 16 not out and took 4 wickets for 29 runs.
+On 7 November against Omaha he scored 7 and 16 not out and took 4 wickets for 29 runs.
 Three of his wickets were bowled, with the other caught and bowled.
-His next known appearance was on 23 January when he scored 25 runs opening the batting against Ōmaha at their oppositions ground.
+His next known appearance was on 23 January when he scored 25 runs opening the batting against Omaha at their oppositions ground.
 He was playing with an S. Jones and an M. Jones, who was possibly his older brother Murray.